Palestinian right of return

-Formulated for the first time on 27 June 1948 by United Nations mediator Folke Bernadotte, proponents of the right of return hold that it is a sacred right, as well as a human right, whose applicability both generally and specifically to the Palestinians is protected under international law.
-This view holds that those who opt not to return or for whom return is not feasible, should receive compensation in lieu.
+The right of return was initially formulated on 27 June 1948 by United Nations mediator Folke Bernadotte.
+Proponents of the right of return hold that it is a human right, whose applicability both generally and specifically to the Palestinians is protected under international law.
+This view holds that those who opt not to return, or for whom return is not feasible, should receive compensation.
 Proponents argue that Israel's opposition stands in contrast with its Law of Return that grants all Jews the right to settle permanently, while withholding any comparable right from Palestinians.
+The government of Israel, and its supporters, state that Palestinian refugees do not have the right of return under international law.

-Opponents of the right of return hold that there is no basis for it in international law, and that it is an unrealistic demand.
-The government of Israel does not view the admission of Palestinian refugees to their former homes in Israel as a right, but rather as a political issue to be resolved as part of a final peace settlement.
+There is also significant concern about the demographic impact of the return of 5 million Palestinians to Israel, whose population is nearly 10 million.
+Some Palestinians, including Yasser Arafat, have supported limits on the right of return to accommodate Israel's demographic concerns.

 Background

 Overview

 The number of Palestinian refugees of the 1948 war is estimated at between 700,000 and 800,000, and another 280,000 to 350,000 people were refugees of the 1967 war.
 Approximately 120,000–170,000 among the 1967 refugees are believed to have also been refugees from the 1948 war, fleeing a second time.
-Today, the estimated number of Palestinian refugees exceeds four million.
+Today, the estimated number of Palestinian refugees and their descendants exceeds four million.
 The right of return has been of great importance to Palestinians since then.

-The first formal move towards the recognition of a right of return was in UN General Assembly Resolution 194 passed on 11 December 1948 which provided (Article 11):
+The first formal recognition of a right of return was in UN General Assembly Resolution 194 passed on 11 December 1948 which provided (Article 11):

-UN General Assembly Resolution 3236, passed on 22 November 1974 declared the right of return to be an "inalienable right".
+The UN General Assembly Resolution 3236, passed on 22 November 1974, declared the right of return to be an "inalienable right".

-The right of return was defined as the "foremost of Palestinian rights" at the 12th Palestine National Council meeting in 1974 when it became the first component of the Palestine Liberation Organization's trinity of inalienable rights, the others being the right of self determination and the right to an independent state.
+The right of return was defined as the "foremost of Palestinian rights" at the 12th Palestine National Council meeting in 1974 when it became the first component of the Palestine Liberation Organization's trinity of inalienable rights, along with the right of self-determination and the right to an independent state.

-Israel has since the birth of the refugee problem consistently rejected that the Palestinians would have any inherent "right" of return.
-In June 1948, the Israeli government stated its position, which was reiterated in a letter to the United Nations on 2 August 1949, that in its view a solution to the Palestinian refugee problem must be sought, not through the return of the refugees to Israel, but through the resettlement of the Palestinian Arab refugee population in other states.
+Since the birth of the refugee problem, Israel has consistently rejected the idea that Palestinians would have any inherent "right" of return.
+In June 1948, the Israeli government stated its position, which was reiterated in a letter to the United Nations on 2 August 1949, that a solution to the Palestinian refugee problem must be sought not through the return of the refugees to Israel, but through the resettlement of the Palestinian Arab refugee population in other states.